Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 - Then compile your project with DEBUG_CAN_BUFFER_FILLING ( activate it in the feature setup file of your project )
 - Check the RS232 output for fill grade of CAN buffers ( the MAX amount of buffered CAN messages per BUS is printed )
 - Calculate the needed memory for RS232 ( corresponds to CONFIG_RS232_DEFAULT_SND_PUF_SIZE or the overridden value ) and CAN ( corresponds to the MAX output from step above )
-- Adopt the buffer size value ( leave some additional space )
+- Adapt the buffer size value ( leave some additional space )

 \section InstallIsoToolVt2Iso HOWTO Install vt2iso - Tool for Creation of ISO 11783 Virtual Terminal Masks